-Outside In: Hotel & Transit Center Public Artwork is an exhibition located in the Airport Office Building (AOB) that features photographic work by DEN’s multimedia producer/photographer Ken Mostek.
-Located near the A-Bridge security checkpoint, a series of color photographs beautifully capture two significant and distinct public art pieces at the Westin and DEN’s Hotel and Transit Center.
-Artists Ned Kahn and Patrick Marold were artists selected through a competitive process to create distinctive exterior public art pieces.
+Outside In: Hotel & Transit Center Public Artwork was an exhibition located in the Airport Office Building (AOB) that featured photographic work by DEN’s former multimedia producer/photographer Ken Mostek.
+The series of color photographs beautifully capture two significant and distinct public art pieces at the Westin and DEN’s Hotel and Transit Center.
+Artists Ned Kahn and Patrick Marold were selected through a competitive process to create distinctive exterior public art pieces.
 Completed in November 2015, Field of Air by Ned Kahn graces the open-air plaza while Shadow Array by Patrick Marold enhances the expansive landscape area around the public transit station.

 About the Artist